-In today’s global marketplace retailers, wholesalers and online marketplaces (i.e. Amazon) require a unique identifier be assigned for every product.
+In today’s global marketplace retailers, wholesalers, and online marketplaces, such as Amazon, require a unique identifier to be assigned for every product.
 Unlike a supplier’s proprietary part number, the required identifier needs to be globally unique and adhere to a worldwide standard.
-For the United States, this product identifier is the UPC number (GTIN-12.)
-A UPC number consists of two components: a U.P.C.
+For the United States, this product identifier is the UPC barcode (GTIN-12.)
+A UPC number normally consists of two primary components: a U.P.C.
 Company Prefix and a Product Number.
-The U.P.C.
-Company Prefix is licensed by the US local GS1 country office.

-Obtaining a barcode for your product is an easy four-step process:
+Obtaining and implementing UPC barcodes for your products is an easy five-step process: